 |Examinations and Assignments: |

-Weekly assignments, 2 exams, group projects, and a research project.
+Weekly assignments, 2 exams, 4 group projects and a research project.

 |Additional Requirements and/or Comments: |

 Students will use the statistical computer program Stata, which is available in the campus data labs.
-There will be 4-5 workshops with the QAC on how to use Stata scheduled at times outside the course meeting times.
+There will be 4-5 workshops on how to use Stata scheduled at times outside the course meeting times.

 |Drop/Add Enrollment Requests|